Bliss-Bass/Documentation/Installation/install-from-bootable-usb.md

 ---
-description: Install Bliss OS from bootable USB Installer
+description: Install from bootable USB Installer
 ---

 # Install From Bootable USB